mandlerm/BookTracker/NOTES.md

 [ x]  only logged in users can view certain pages
-[ ] new book form -- on screen validation for integer value [ ]date validation for book_record. must not be in future
+[ ] new book form -- on screen validation for integer value